Student Loan Programs

-FOR STUDENTS: Private Alternative Loan Program
+Loan Program 2 FOR STUDENTS: Private Alternative Loan Program:

-A private alternative loan is a non-federal educational loan, through a private lending institution, typically issued in the student's name and often requiring a cosigner.
+A private alternative loan is a non-federal educational loan, through a private lending institution, issued in the student's name and often requiring a cosigner.
 These loans vary in the terms, conditions, and eligibility requirements.
 PSCC does not endorse any private loan lender, so students are encouraged to research which private loan will best meet their needs.
 Private loans typically have variable and higher interest rates than federal loans, are based on individual credit scores, may require interest payments while you are in school, have more fees, and have less flexible repayment options than federal loans.
 A student should NEVER consider borrowing a private loan until all federal loan options have been exhausted.
-For more information on the differences between the federal student loan programs and private education loans, you can visit the Department of Education's Federal Aid First web site.
+For more information on the differences between the federal student loan programs and private education loans, visit the Department of Education's Federal Aid First web site.

 Many lenders offer private loans to help cover up to 100 percent of the cost of attendance, less other financial aid received.
 Once a lender approves a private loan, PSCC will be contacted electronically to obtain verification of student eligibility.
-After all PSCC charges have been paid, any remaining money will be sent to you, either electronically or a mailed paper check on the standard disbursement day schedule.
+After all PSCC charges have been paid, any remaining money will be sent to the student, either electronically or a mailed paper check on the standard disbursement day schedule.

 Federal PLUS loans are for parent borrowers to assist the dependent student with educational expenses.
 This loan is not based on financial need.
 Repayment of principal and interest begins within 60 days of disbursement.
 The annual loan limit is the cost of education minus any other financial assistance the student is receiving.

-To be eligible for a federal PLUS loan, the parent’s student must submit a FAFSA, maintain Satisfactory Academic Progress (SAP) standards, be degree seeking, and enroll /attend at least six credit hours per semester.
+To be eligible for a federal PLUS loan, the parent’s student must submit a FAFSA, maintain Satisfactory Academic Progress (SAP) standards, be degree seeking, and enroll/attend at least six credit hours per semester.

 To apply for a Federal Direct PLUS Loan,